 Pursuant to HRS Chapter 205-47, the City and County of Honolulu DPP completed its IAL mapping project in 2018, titled Report on the O'ahu Important Agricultural Land Mapping Project (DPP, 2018).
 The report maps lands that meet the statutory requirements for consideration as IAL.
 The island of O'ahu comprises an approximate 386,000 total acres, of which roughly 128,000 acres is designed as State Agricultural District.
 Approximately 12,300 acres on the island have already been designated as IAL through the landowner-initiated process, accounting for nearly 10% of O'ahu lands in the State Agricultural District.
 DPP's IAL mapping effort recommends a total of 45,400 acres of land be designated as IAL, including lands that have already been designated through the landowner-initiated process and newly recommended lands.
 While not formally adopted as IAL, TMK (1) 9-2-004:010, owned by Fat Law's Farm, Inc., has been recommended by the City and County of Honolulu for designation as IAL (Figure 4.5).
-Areas 4A, 4B, and 4C are located within this parcel; therefore, 310 acres of the project are recommended for IAL designation.
+Areas 4A, 4B, and 4C are located within this parcel; therefore, 305.6 acres of the project are recommended for IAL designation.
+A majority of the land is currently used for cultivation of seed corn, basil, and other vegetables; however, 51.7 acres is currently unused.
 The City and County of Honolulu's IAL map has been adopted by the Honolulu City Council (Resolution 18-233, CD1, FD1), and is pending adoption by the LUC.

-The use of the land for solar and innovative agricultural uses is consistent with the intent of IAL lands articulated in HRS Chapter 205.
-The project parcels currently include agricultural uses.
-As described in Section 3.4.2, the agricultural plan prepared for the Mahi Solar will integrate an agrivoltaics program to be implemented in cooperation with HARC, who has proposed to study several compatible agricultural crops and projects they believe will be successful.
-Plots of agricultural land located directly between and under the solar PV arrays will be cultivated to test compatible market crops, such as lettuce, basil, and alfalfa.
+The use of the land for solar and innovative agricultural uses is consistent with the intent of IAL articulated in HRS Chapter 205, and as further discussed in Section 5.1.2.
+The 69.5 acres of designated IAL at the project site is not currently used for agricultural production.
+While only a small part of the project is located on IAL, these acres are critical for the solar project to generate the amount of clean solar energy needed for the state to reach its clean energy and greenhouse gas mandates.
+Of the total 375.1 acres of designated and proposed IAL within the project area, only 235.1 acres is currently in agricultural production.
+Therefore, the project will result in an overall increase agricultural activity on IAL, meeting the intent of HRS Chapter 205.
+As described in Section 3.4.2, the agricultural plan prepared for the Mahi Solar will integrate an Agrivoltaic Program to be implemented in cooperation with HARC, who has proposed to study several compatible agricultural crops and projects they believe will be successful.
+After construction of the project is complete, plots of agricultural land located directly between and under the solar PV arrays will be cultivated by local farmers and ranchers to implement compatible market crops, such as lettuce, basil, and alfalfa.